 Photo by Tobias Rehbein

 Faux or fake fur is made from acrylic—which is a manmade fiber.
 What happens when heat meets acrylic?
-It melts.
+The acrylic melts.
 This is why you should never (ever, ever, ever!) use hot water on fake fur or put faux fur in the dryer.
 Heat is DEATH to fake fur!

 To repeat: Never use hot water.
 Never put faux fur in the dryer.
 Write that down.
 Print and frame it.
 Get it tattooed on your arm.